 Students without previous formal or informal background in Spanish must take a copy of their high school or other school transcripts to their academic advisor to activate their eligibility to enroll in Spanish 1A.

-Students with two or more years of college level course work in Spanish, or those who graduated from a high school in a Spanish-speaking country, or students who graduated from a Spanish Academy, must take a copy of their transcript to their academic counselor in order to receive authorization to enroll in the appropriate course.
+Students who graduated from a high school in a Spanish-speaking country, or students who graduated from a Spanish Academy, must take a copy of their transcript to their academic counselor in order to receive authorization to enroll in the appropriate course.

 *Unless you are not planning to continue coure study, you may not be required to take a language exam.
 Please read the Category VI GE Requirement Policy.*